din/compose/README.md

 }
 ```

-> ❗️ The default transition on SwiftUI views is usually defined as a fade in/fade out animation.
+> ❗️ The default transition on SwiftUI views is usually defined as a fade-in/fade-out animation.
 You can specify your own transitions for routing animations using the `.transition(_:)` method on the top view of your component.

 It is also possible to observe `router.path` property to access the currently navigated keypath.
 This can be used to alter the presentation of your view: